 Stocks is a traditional country house hotel, with a poolside bistro and bar.
-Built in the sixteenth century it offers a variety of luxury rooms for couples and families, with plenty to keep you occupied, from the outdoor swimming pool, the wellbeing massage & reiki treatment room, to a small gym.
+Built in the sixteenth century, it offers a variety of luxury rooms for couples and families, with plenty to keep you occupied, from the outdoor swimming pool, the wellbeing massage and reiki treatment room, to a small gym.
 They also have horses and carriages available to hire.

 La Moinerie Village boasts nine guest lodges, all beautifully furnished, accommodating up to four people with further rooms available within the main traditional 18th century farmhouse.
-This is also where the village pub, Dog & Duck, is situated.
 Peaceful and private, this unique village setting really is a home from home to relax in.
 Make sure you spend a few moments watching the sun as it gently dips over the neighbouring Channel Islands of Guernsey, Brecqhou, Jethou and Herm.

 For those who like to camp under the stars, Sark has many options.
 Here are just two of them:

-La Valette Campsite is situated on the east coast of the island with fabulous panoramic views towards France.
-It is a family campsite where children and adults alike can enjoy the wide-open site to play games and enjoy the freedom that islanders take for granted!
-The site also overlooks Grève de la Ville Bay so it is ideal for a wonderfully refreshing early morning swim when the sun gives it its full beam.
+La Valette Campsite is situated on the east coast of the island with panoramic views towards France.
+It is a family campsite where children and adults alike can enjoy the wide-open site to play games and enjoy the freedom that islanders take for granted.
+The site also overlooks Grève de la Ville Bay, so it is ideal for a refreshing early morning swim.

-Pomme de Chien is a family run, good sized campsite just a short journey to shops and bays.
+Pomme de Chien is a family-run campsite just a short journey to shops and bays.
 Campers may opt for one of the large fully equipped tents on site, or you can take your own.
 A selection of fully equipped tents of various sizes are available May to September.
 Alternatively, the site is open all year round for those bringing their own tent.

-Sark is filled with charming guest houses where you can experience true island hospitality at very reasonable prices.
+Sark is filled with charming guest houses where you can experience true island hospitality.
 Here are a few options:

 The Guille family have lived on the island of Sark for over 450 years.
-George’s boat takes visitors around the Island and Sue has been running an award winning Tea Garden for 15 years – twice winning Floral Guernsey’s trophy for best in the Islands.
-Now their family have flown the nest, they have two extra king size double / twin bedded en suite and one king size en suite and one child’s room with a full size bed.
-The two upstairs south facing rooms overlook the garden and sea and all rooms have tea/coffee making facilities. breakfast is served on either their sunny veranda or in the garden.
+George’s boat takes visitors around the Island and Sue has been running an award-winning Tea Garden for 15 years – twice winning Floral Guernsey’s trophy for best in the Islands.
+Now their family have flown the nest, they have two extra king-size double / twin bedded en suites, one king-size en suite and one child’s room with a full-size bed.
+The two upstairs south-facing rooms overlook the garden and sea and all rooms have tea and coffee-making facilities.
+Breakfast is served on either their sunny veranda or in the garden.

 Clos De Vaul Creux is the only 4 star guest house on Sark.
-This wisteria clad, granite house offers elegant island accommodation and business facilities.
-It is a very distinctive private house located centrally, close to Sark's restaurants, shops, banks and the top of Harbour Hill.
-Guest rooms accommodate up to 14 people in double or twin en suite rooms, each room individually designed to give a night’s sleep in style with Egyptian cotton sheets, thick towels, tea and coffee facilities and TVs.
-There is also a resident's lounge with a big log stove, TV/DVD and leather sofas and a restaurant that seats up to 40 people.
+This wisteria-clad, granite house offers elegant island accommodation and business facilities.
+It is a private house located close to Sark's restaurants, shops, banks and the top of Harbour Hill.
+Guest rooms accommodate up to 14 people in double or twin en suite rooms with towels, tea and coffee facilities and TVs provided.
+There is also a resident's lounge with a log stove, TV/DVD player, leather sofas and a restaurant that seats up to 40 people.

-A traditional Scandinavian-style 4-bedroom log cabin with swimming pool and garden located just 15 minutes walk from the village.
-Boasting gorgeous coastal views and cliff top scenery in the grounds of Plaisance home, where the internationally renowned Caragh Chocolates is based, the location benefits from being close to some of Sark’s most popular beaches and bays.
+A traditional Scandinavian-style 4-bedroom log cabin with a swimming pool and garden located just 15 minutes from the village.
+Boasting coastal views and cliff-top scenery in the grounds of Plaisance home, where the internationally renowned Caragh Chocolates is based, the location benefits from being close to some of Sark’s most popular beaches and bays.
 It is also near the spectacular La Coupee crossing which connects Sark to Little Sark.

 Clos Princess is a family home situated in the centre of Sark with three ground floor bedrooms, available all year round.
-Each bedroom has tea and coffee making facilities and prices include full English breakfast.
-By arrangement, they can also offer evening meals available in the early and late season.
+Each bedroom has tea and coffee making facilities and prices include a full English breakfast.
+They can also offer evening meals available in the early and late season.

 Things to Do In Sark

 Get out on the water with Sark Boat Trips for a trip to remember.
 Visit caves, birds and much more.
-The boat is licensed for a maximum of 12 people, however pre-booking is advised.
+The boat is licensed for a maximum of 12 people.
+Pre-booking is advised.
 Departures are from Creux Harbour.

 An enchanting way to explore Sark is by horse-drawn carriage.
-Various tours are available that will take you through the quaint narrow lanes of Sark to places of outstanding natural beauty.
-You can sit back and enjoy the scenery whilst the history of the island is narrated to you by a cheerfully enthusiastic bi-lingual driver.
+Various tours are available that will take you through the lanes of Sark to places of outstanding natural beauty.
+You can sit back and enjoy the scenery whilst the history of the island is narrated to you by an enthusiastic bi-lingual driver.
 You can share a carriage ride with other visitors or book a private 6 seater wagonette.
-It’s an island adventure worth taking!

 Adventure Sark offer you the chance to experience one of the most unique coasteering environments in the world.
 A day coasteering in Sark could see you exploring some of the most awesome caves and cavern systems in the world.